Biodegradable electronics: Biodegradable electronic textiles

 Biodegradable electronic textiles (e-textiles) are a class of wearable electronics designed with components that naturally decompose in the environment.
 These textiles aim to reduce the environmental footprint of conventional e-textiles, which contribute to growing electronic and textile waste due to their complex material compositions.

 Researchers at the University of the West of England (UWE) developed sustainable alternatives through the SWEET project ("Sustainable, Wearable, and ECO-Friendly Electronic Textiles").
 They produced biodegradable EKG heart monitors and temperature sensors using materials like graphene and PEDOT:PSS.
+Life Cycle Assessment shows that graphene-based electrodes have an environmental impact 40 times lower than industry-standard electrodes.
 Devices were buried in soil for one and four months to assess degradation, including weight loss, microbial growth, and tensile strength.
-Results showed approximately 50% weight loss over four months, with microbial activity comparable to control samples.
+Results showed approximately 50% weight loss over four months, 98% loss of strength, with microbial activity comparable to control samples.

 At Cornell University, researchers developed "Eco-Threads," a set of biodegradable prototypes including a pH-sensing undergarment, touch sensors, woven heat-responsive lunch containers, and knitted cooling gels.
 These were fabricated using thread-based methods like wet spinning and coating, incorporating biodegradable conductive materials such as carbon nanotubes, silver nanowires, activated charcoal, and PEDOT:PSS.
 A co-design workshop with e-textile practitioners produced further innovations, including a stretch sensor, crochet sensor, and pH-sensing picnic blanket.